-JackLeg is a literary press dedicated to the writers we serve and the readers we cherish.
-We publish all forms of literature, including poetry, creative nonfiction, fiction, and plays.
-We use an environmentally sustainable publishing model and a rigorous editorial process to bring the best new and familiar voices into the literary world.
+JackLeg Press employs an environmentally sustainable publishing model and a rigorous editorial process to bring the best new and familiar voices into the literary world.
+We publish poetry, creative nonfiction, literary fiction, and collections of plays.

 This is a new-century work, a voicing of Barbara Cully's tidal sense of the temporal, her premonitory stillness, written by desert and sea-light, inscribing the endurance of loss, the necessity of vigilance.
 Her images are beautiful and precise, her sensibility profound.

 Identities and realities sweep over us in Meagan Lehr’s exciting debut collection of poetry, reminding me of Virginia Woolf’s waves of language, except that Lehr’s monologues are sparer, more enigmatic.
 Patches of conversation, reminiscence, and conjecture hang in the air tantalizingly, as time itself does in these sea-crossings....One thing’s for certain: this is exciting poetry.